Wizcorp/phonegap-plugin-wizAnalytics/README.md

 # PLUGIN:
-PhoneGap v1.7
+For Cordova v1.9
 phonegap-plugin-wizAnalytics

 # DESCRIPTION :

-Cordova plugin for accessing the native ad and event loggin SDKs.
+Cordova plugin for accessing the native ad and event logging SDKs.
 (iOS only, Droid users please be patient...)

 Currently supports;